Russian forces attack airfields in Ukraine as Zelensky pleads for fighter jets

-Civilians were also killed Sunday while trying to evacuate near a battered bridge in Irpin, a town outside the capital, Kyiv, visuals verified by The Washington Post showed.
+For the second consecutive day, Russian shelling ruptured a temporary cease-fire in Mariupol, blocking efforts to evacuate civilians in the Black Sea city where more than 200,000 residents remained trapped, according to a tally by relief agencies.
+In Irpin, on the outskirts of Kyiv, Ukraine’s capital, at least eight people, including two children, were killed in an artillery barrage as families were preparing to board buses to flee the area.

 More than 1.5 million refugees from Ukraine have fled to neighboring countries over the past 10 days, the U.N. high commissioner for refugees, Filippo Grandi, said Sunday.
 He tweeted that the mass exodus is “the fastest growing refugee crisis in Europe since World War II.”
-Grandi recently predicted that more than 4 million people could be displayed by the conflict in the days to come.
+Grandi recently predicted that more than 4 million people could be displaced by the conflict in the weeks to come.

+The relentless attacks have prompted new warnings from the Biden administration and several NATO allies of harsher economic measures against Russia — including potentially imposing restrictions against oil exports, which are an essential pillar of Russia’s economy.

+Secretary of State Antony Blinken said the administration was in “very active discussions” with European partners on possibly blocking Russian oil sales, and Republican and Democratic lawmakers suggested that such a move would receive bipartisan support in Congress.

 Russian President Vladimir Putin said Sunday that Russia would press on with its invasion unless Ukraine stopped fighting.